-Although the two conference performances privileged proscenium stage works, the opening reception Wednesday night featured all of my work through dance.
+Although the two conference performances

+It is in Philly where I have been able to do all of my work through dance.
 On any given day, I do some of the following: teach dance to children or college students, go to rehearsal, take class, perform, write about dance, grade papers about dance, read critical writings on dance, and see shows.

 I often change clothes in public bathrooms and make lesson plans on trolley rides.

 THIS is my profession.
 And so many of you reading here do the same.
 Add in choreographing, marketing, administrating, body-working, video-editing, producing, and web-designing.
 And bartending!

 THIS is being a professional dancer.